SIMPACT: Simulation-Enabled Action Planning using Vision-Language Models: Method

 \paragraph{Particle-based Deformable Object Simulation.} For deformable objects, we define $\theta_{\text{geom}} = \{P_i\}_{i=1}^{N_{\text{obj}}}$, where each $P_i \subset \mathbb{R}^3$ denotes the point set representing object $i$.
 We first back-project the segmented object mask from the depth image to obtain 3D surface points.
-To construct the full particle representation, we uniformly sample points within the volume bounded by the object surface and the supporting table surface, as illustrated in bottom row of Fig.~\ref{fig:simulator}.
-Deformable bodies have $\theta_{\text{phys}}$ defined by elasticity and plasticity parameters; refer to supplementary materials for details.
+To construct the full particle representation, we uniformly sample points within the volume bounded by the object surface and the supporting table surface, as illustrated in the bottom row of Fig.~\ref{fig:simulator}.
+Deformable bodies have $\theta_{\text{phys}}$ defined by elasticity and plasticity parameters; see Suppl.
+Sec.~\ref{subsec:sim_construct} for details.